Hank found Jesus.

 My dream, a deadly woodland;

-And she, a blue sky birdie.
+And she, in it, a blue-sky birdie.

 As with many here,